open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 ...
 ```

 Besides, logs of different ranks will be saved in `debug` mode if you are training your model with the shared storage.
-The heriarchy of the log is as follows:
+The hierarchy of the log is as follows:

 ```text
 ./tmp